kind2-mc/kind2/doc/usr/source/2_input/1_lustre.rst

 undefined within the frame block body, it will always be equal to 0 (its initialization value). ``y2`` will have value ``100, 0, 1, 2, 3, ...`` because it is set equal to its initialization value (100) on the first timestep, but on other timesteps it is set equal to ``counter()``.
-Even though ``y3`` is fully defined within the frame block (with no unguarded ``pre``s), its initialization value is still used, so it is equal to ``5, 1, 2, 3, ...``.
+Even though ``y3`` is fully defined within the frame block (with no unguarded ``pre`` expressions), its initialization value is still used, so it is equal to ``5, 1, 2, 3, ...``.

 .. code-block:: none